davideast/firebase-fundamentals-frontend-masters/guide/src/pages/4-firebase-authentication.md

 Firebase Authentication is a fully managed authentication system for signing in and managing users without the need of your own server.

-How many providers do we have?
-A lot.
+How many providers are there?
+A fair amount.
 - Email + Password
 - Anonymous
 - Google, Twitter, Facebook, Apple, Microsoft, Yahoo